 In terms of characters, Little Mac was considered the best in the game.
 With the help of equipment (+200 Attack and Critical-hit capability, specifically), a single forward smash could shatter a full shield and then a charged forward smash could one-hit KO the opponent afterwards.
 Bowser and Ganondorf performed very well in the early metagame as well, and were extremely common picks.

-In late 2015, Amiibo Dan and the Amiibo Dojo teamed up to advertise online amiibo tournaments, which had previously been impossible.
-With the help of Amiibo Powersaves, trainers could send a backup file of their amiibo to a tournament host who would use it on their Wii U console.
-The first major online competition was Amiibo World Tournament 3.
+In late 2015, Amiibo Dan and the Amiibo Dojo teamed up to host and advertise online amiibo tournaments, which had previously been impossible.
+Super Smash Bros.
+4 did not natively support amiibo in online lobbies, so trainers had to take online competition into their own hands.
+With the help of Amiibo Powersaves, trainers could send a backup file of their amiibo to a tournament host who could use it on their Wii U console as if they had the actual figure.
+The first major online competition was the first Amiibo World Tournament, but online tours really took off after Amiibo World Tournament 3.

-If you would like to return to the amiibo Wiki, please follow this link to return to its master list.
+If you would like to return to the amiibo Wiki, please follow this link.